Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Primordial Power Spectrum Median Values and Statistical Tensions with CDM

 The median values and 68\% credible intervals (16th and 84th percentiles) for $n_s$, $\alpha_s$, and $\beta_s$ obtained from different dataset combinations are listed in TABLE~\ref{tab:medians_nrunrun}.

 For the case of $\Lambda$CDM, and when including either the running alone ($\alpha_s$) or both the running and running-of-the-running ($\beta_s$) of the spectral index, we used the package {\tt tensiometer} \cite{Raveri:2021wfz} to estimate the statistical tension between CMB observatories and eBOSS measurements.
 This package allows to calculate the statistical tension between distributions that are not necessarily gaussian, which is exactly what is needed in our case.
 In each case, we tested that the result obtained is stable when varying internal settings used by {\tt tensiometer}, such as the smoothing scale used in the estimate of the KDE shift---integrated square error (MISE), adaptive bandwidth (BALL), asyntotic MISE estimator (AMISE), or maximum bandwidth (MAX)---or the {\em boost} sampling parameter, which we varied to larger and larger values until obtaining a stable result.
-Our results are presented in TABLE~\ref{tab:tensions}.
+Our results are presented in TABLE~\ref{tab:tensions}, in which, for each entry, a subset of CMB likelihoods (row entries) is tensioned against the eBOSS likelihood from Ref.~\cite{eBOSS:2018qyj} given the model chosen (column entries).
 Note that, in the case of $\Lambda$CDM, {\tt tensiometer} failed at returning either a stable or finite result, due to the too small overlap between the CMB and eBOSS distributions.
 Some finite results returned were above 5.7 $\sigma$, which allowed us to safely claim a tension larger than $5\sigma$ both for ACT+P and ACT+P+SPT.